gjrwebber/spring-corba/spring-corba-client-sample/README.md

 #Spring CORBA Client Sample

 I have provided a sample in this folder to get you started.
-Once you have downloaded the source, you should be able to run them using gradle.
+Once you have downloaded the source, you should be able to run it using gradle.

 ####Prerequisites

 - Java 6 JDK
 - Gradle 2.0+

-####Running the sample
+##Running the sample

 If using an IDE and it supports Gradle.
 Once you have imported the projects, open the Gradle view select the target 'run' on the desired sample.